 “Clearly, if God lives then he must eat something too,” he added.

 “Indeed, Your Majesty,” Birbal replied instantly.
 “God does eat.
-He feasts on the false pride us humans have.
-Our history bears a witness to this.
-Eventually everyone is brought to justice in the divine court of law.
+He feasts on the false pride we humans have.
+Our history bears witness to this.
+Eventually, everyone is brought to justice in the divine court of law.
 Anyone who seeks God has to offer his ego.”

 “Beautiful!” exclaimed the king.
 “And, what does God do?”

 “To answer this question, you’ll have to come closer to me,” Birbal said.

 The king was taken aback at the instruction but curious to find the answer, so he stepped down from his throne and went where Birbal was standing.

 “I can only answer your question by sitting on your throne,” Birbal said bowing his head.

 The courtiers frowned at the suggestion and nervous whispers ran through the court.

 “So be it,” the king said.
 “I must find the answer.”